nodejs/node/doc/api/esm.md

 ## Notable differences between `import` and `require`

+### Mandatory file extensions

+You must provide a file extension when using the `import` keyword.

+### No importing directories

+There is no support for importing directories.

 ### No NODE_PATH

 `NODE_PATH` is not part of resolving `import` specifiers.
 Please use symlinks